 Observing at Kopernik Observatory

 Observing at Kopernik using Kopernik’s equipment or KAS members’ own telescopes, and cameras.
 Public observing is limited to Friday evenings, however KAS Members have access whenever the Observatory is open, including members-only observing sessions.

 Winter Star Party

-The Kopernik Astronomical Society usually hold its annual Winter Star Party on the last Saturday in January.
+The Kopernik Astronomical Society usually hold its annual Winter Star Party in February around the date of Kopernik’s birthday (Feb 19).
 Doors open at 6PM and programs are regardless of sky conditions.
 There are typically several speakers on various astronomy topics.
 Come brave the cold and see winter constellations from Kopernik Observatory’s dark site!!!

 The KAS hosts the Kopernik AstroFest, our annual celebration of Astronomy.
 This full weekend event is usually held in October.

 The KAS holds formal and informal gatherings (meetings, dinners, picnics, dark-sky observing sessions), both at Kopernik Observatory, and other locations, with KAS Members and others interested in Astronomy for the purposes of learning more about Astronomy, and observing methods.
 Look for announcements on the KAS Portal

 KAS Members’ interests include: visual observing, telescope making, astrophotography, digital imaging and image processing, solar observing, using computers in Astronomy, and more advanced scientific study in areas like photometry and possibly spectroscopy.